sentryco/SplitViewKit/README.md

 - `.doubleColumn` – Show the content column and detail area of a three-column navigation split view.
 - `.detailOnly` – Hide the leading two columns of a three-column split view.
 In other words, only the detail area shows.

+## NavigationSplitViewStyle

+- **Automatic**: This is the default setting, providing a context-specific style.
+- **Balanced**: This style reduces the size of the detail view to accommodate the leading columns side-by-side.
+- **Prominent Detail**: This style maintains the size of the detail view, with the leading columns overlayed on top of it.

 ## References

 - Stack Navigation on macOS [https://betterprogramming.pub/stack-navigation-on-macos-41a40d8ec3a4](https://betterprogramming.pub/stack-navigation-on-macos-41a40d8ec3a4)